m3db/m3em/README.md

 ## Components
 There are two primary components in m3em:
-(1) `Cluster`: API construct encapsulating placement interactions, along with process orchestration.
+(1) `Cluster`, `ServiceNode`: API construct encapsulating placement interactions, along with process orchestration.

 (2) `m3em_agent`: process running on remote hosts.
 It's responsible for process lifecycle, heartbeating back to the coordinating host.